algorandfoundation/docs/docs/features/asc1/teal/index.md

     When writing smart contracts, make sure to follow [TEAL guidelines](../../../reference/teal/guidelines.md).
 This is very important in order to prevent smart contracts from being compromised.

 # TEAL Versions
-Currently, Algorand supports versions 1 - 4 of TEAL.
-When writing TEAL Version 2 or higher contracts make sure to add `#pragma version #` where # should be replaced by the specific number, as the first line of the program.
-If this line does not exists, the protocol will treat the contract as a version 1 contract.
-If upgrading a contract to version 2 or higher it is important to verify you are checking the `RekeyTo` property of all transactions that are attached to the contract.
+Currently, Algorand supports versions 1 through 4 of TEAL.
+When writing contracts with TEAL version 2 or higher, make sure to add `#pragma version #` where # should be replaced by the specific number, as the first line of the program.
+If this line does not exist, the protocol will treat the contract as a version 1 contract.
+If upgrading a contract to version 2 or higher, it is important to verify you are checking the `RekeyTo` property of all transactions that are attached to the contract.
 See the [TEAL guidelines](../../../reference/teal/guidelines.md) for more suggestions to help prevent a contract from being compromised.

 # Getting Transaction Properties
 The primary purpose of a TEAL program is to return either true or false.
-When the program completes if there is a non-zero value on the stack then it returns true and if a zero value or the stack is empty it will return false.
+When the program completes, if there is a non-zero value on the stack then it returns true.
+If there is a zero value or the stack is empty, it will return false.
 If the stack has more than one value the program also returns false unless the `return` opcode is used.
 The following diagram illustrates how the stack machine processes the program.

 Program line number 1:

 <center>![Transaction Properties](../../../imgs/teal_overview-2.png)</center>
 <center>*Getting Transaction Properties*</center>

-The program uses the `txn` to reference the current transaction lists of properties.
+The program uses the `txn` to reference the current transaction's list of properties.
 Grouped transaction properties are referenced using `gtxn` and `gtxns`.
 The number of transactions in a grouped transaction is available in the global variable `GroupSize`.
 To get the first transaction's receiver use `gtxn 0 Receiver`.
 See [TEAL Specification Reference](../../../reference/teal/specification.md) for more transaction properties.

 # Pseudo Opcodes
 The TEAL specification provides several pseudo opcodes for convenience.
 For example, the second line in the program below uses the `addr` pseudo opcode.